Introduction

 Modern status

-Nan Tien Temple today is not only a Buddhist place of worship but also a multicultural education, tourism, and wellbeing hub that connects spirituality with modern community life in Australia.
+In short, Nan Tien Temple today is not only a Buddhist place of worship but also a multicultural education, tourism, and wellbeing hub that connects spirituality with modern community life in Australia.